katereiss/ems-response-time/MVP.md

     - In 2015, the NYFD responded to 8,508 deaths due to cardiac arrests.
 From 2011 to 2016, cardiac arrests were responsible for 87% of NYFD incidents where the patient was pronounced dead.
 - Business Problem
     - How can NYFD reduce the number of preventable deaths?
-- Solution paths:
+- Solution paths
     - Find relationships between deaths due to cardiac arrest and features such as response time, incident location, and on-scene time.
 - Impact hypothesis
     - Identifying features that are associated with cardiac arrest deaths will help identify actions that will decrease preventable deaths.
 We will use cardiac arrest data to reduce the number of preventable deaths.
-- Measures of success:
+- Measures of success
     - The percentage of deaths due to cardiac arrest decreases after actions are implemented.
-- Risks and assumptions:
+- Risks and assumptions
     - Risk: Data on patient condition after hospital care is not present in this dataset.
     - Assumption: There are some deaths that can be prevented with NYFD interventions.
 - Preliminary Analysis